buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelContainedInSpatialStructure.md

 # IfcRelContainedInSpatialStructure

 This objectified relationship, _IfcRelContainedInSpatialStructure_, is used to assign elements to a certain level of the spatial project structure.
 Any element can only be assigned once to a certain level of the spatial structure.
-The question, which level is relevant for which type of element, can only be answered within the context of a particular project and might vary within the various regions.
+The question, which level is relevant for which type of element, can only be answered within the context of a particular project and might vary within the various regions.<!-- end of definition -->

 > EXAMPLE  A multi-storey space is contained (or belongs to) the building storey at which its ground level is, but it is referenced by all the other building storeys, in which it spans.
 A lift shaft might be contained by the basement, but referenced by all storeys, through which it spans.